 Effects of Difficult Team Members

-- Difficult team members can refrain from contributing to objectives of the team
+- Difficult members can refrain from contributing to the objectives of the team.

-- Difficult team members can spread the negativity within the team
+- Difficult members can spread the negativity within the team

-- Difficult team members can dissuade team members from contributing to the project or job
+- Difficult members can dissuade team members from contributing to the project or job

-- Difficult team members can disconnect the team from the virtue of teamwork
+- Difficult members can disconnect the team from the virtue of teamwork

-- Difficult team members bring about bitterness and fights among team members
+- Difficult members bring about bitterness and fights among team members

-- Difficult team members can impact the smoothing functioning of the team
+- Difficult members can impact the smoothing functioning of the team

-- Difficult team members can throw your plans off-track
+- Difficult members can throw your plans off-track

-- Difficult team members can Push the cost and timelines of the project
+- Difficult members can Push the cost and timelines of the project

-Some of these difficult team members can be extremely detrimental to the entire plan your business has for your department.
+Some of these difficult members can be extremely detrimental to your business’s entire plan for your department.
 It can even contribute to your loss of prestigious awards that are doing the rounds.

 Communication – The Key Problem Solver